 In 2006, I took up my keyboard and entered the world of blogging and Twitter.
 My wine blog, Good Wine Under $20, is an online record of my search for the best, most affordable wines.
 These efforts have been applauded by the American Wine Blog Awards, Saveur.com, Wine & Spirits magazine, and Food & Wine magazine.
 My wine writing has also appeared on the website Serious Eats and in Wine & Spirits magazine.
 Unfortunately, I haven’t had a chance to update my blog in some time.
 Hopefully I will be able to return to it in the future.

 My career in fiction began in September 2008 when I began to wonder “if there really are vampires, what do they do for a living?”
 A Discovery of Witches is the unexpected answer to that question.
 The book debuted at #2 on the New York Times bestseller list, and was also a bestseller in the UK, France, and Germany.
 Thirty-eight foreign editions and translations will be published.
-The story of Diana and Matthew continues in Shadow of Night (published in 2012, it debuted at #1 on the New York Times bestseller list) and coming on July 15, 2014, The Book of Life, the second and third books of the All Souls Trilogy.
+The story of Diana and Matthew continues in Shadow of Night (published in 2012, it debuted at #1 on the New York Times bestseller list) and coming on July 15, 2014, The Book of Life, the third book of the All Souls Trilogy.